mhuskey/FurnitureInventoryManager/README.md

 ---

 ## Features
-• Include a CSV file, and the data will be parsed and displayed in a table:
+Upload a CSV file, or use the included one, and the data will be parsed and displayed in a table:
 <img src="https://github.com/mhuskey/FurnitureInventoryManager/blob/master/public/assets/images/screenshots/FurnitureInventoryManager_01.png" />

 <img src="https://github.com/mhuskey/FurnitureInventoryManager/blob/master/public/assets/images/screenshots/FurnitureInventoryManager_02.png" />